Create summarized Confluence notes and Jira comments from closed GitHub PRs recipe

 Choose Jira

-Select Create comment as your action.
+Select the Create comment action.

 Select the Create comment action